larabook/saderat/README.md

     'aliases' => [
       ...
-      'Gateway' => Larabookir\Saderat\Saderat::class, // <-- add this line at the end of aliases array ]
+      'Saderat' => Larabookir\Saderat\Facade\Saderat::class, // <-- add this line at the end of aliases array ]

 Step 3: